What did Joe Biden accomplish as president?

 Isn't it the economy, stupid?

-Despite taking a significant polling hit over weakening purchasing power, the Biden administration has indeed addressed the country's growing inflation, most pointedly with the $750 billion 2022 Inflation Reduction Act.
+Despite taking a significant polling hit over weakening purchasing power, the Biden administration succeeded in addressing the country's growing inflation, most pointedly with the $750 billion 2022 Inflation Reduction Act.
 All told, the bill represents "one of the most significant laws in our history," Biden said during its signing ceremony.
-After some noticeable delay, it seems the effects of the bill are starting to make their presence known: "hourly wage increases exceeded inflation for the first time in two years" last summer, The New Republic's Timothy Noah said this past September.
-Similarly, The White House's late-August 2023 release of the first 10 drugs that will qualify for medicare price negotiations marked a major step forward in a long-awaited democratic priority expected to “unfold over the coming months, with the new prices taking effect in 2026,” according to The New York Times.
+After some noticeable delay, it seems the effects of the bill are starting to make their presence known: "hourly wage increases exceeded inflation for the first time in two years" last summer, The New Republic said the following September.
+Similarly, The White House's late-August 2023 release of the first 10 drugs that will qualify for Medicare price negotiations marked a major step forward in a long-awaited democratic priority, "with the new prices taking effect in 2026," said The New York Times.

-During former President Donald Trump's administration, the phrase "infrastructure week" became something of a running joke thanks to the many, many unfulfilled promises to roll out a comprehensive plan addressing the nation's aging bridges, highways and beyond.
-Less than one year into his term, Biden signed a $1.2 trillion dollar bipartisan infrastructure package into law, the effects of which have finally begun to be felt some three years later.
+During the first Trump administration, the phrase "infrastructure week" became something of a running joke thanks to the many, many unfulfilled promises to roll out a comprehensive plan addressing the nation's aging bridges, highways and beyond.
+Less than one year into his term, Biden signed a $1.2 trillion dollar bipartisan infrastructure package into law, the effects of which began to be felt some three years later — just in time for Donald Trump's return to power.

 Guns, too?

 As a candidate in 2020, Biden campaigned on the promise of sweeping gun control legislation akin to that passed under Bill Clinton in 1994.
-As president, however, Biden's ambitions to curb firearm violence have been trimmed considerably, and by the time he signed the Bipartisan Safer Communities Act in June 2022, it had been stripped of the assault weapons ban, high capacity magazine ban, and universal background checks that he'd discussed on the campaign trail.
+As president, however, Biden's ambitions to curb firearm violence were trimmed considerably.
+By the time he signed the Bipartisan Safer Communities Act in June 2022, it had been stripped of the assault weapons ban, high capacity magazine ban and universal background checks that he had discussed on the campaign trail.
 Nevertheless, the bill — the first major federal firearms legislation since the '90s — was hailed as both a bipartisan victory (14 House Republicans supported it) and a significant step forward for the long-stagnant push for tighter gun laws.

 Although the bill "doesn't do everything I want," Biden said during the signing ceremony, "it does include actions I've long called for that are going to save lives."
 Among those actions were increased funding for mental health programs and school security, as well as legislative measures to close the so-called "boyfriend loophole" and expanded background checks for certain types of prospective gun buyers.